-Under the new legislation, a conflict of interest exists if a reasonable person would conclude that a certifier has a private interest in the certification work, and the private interest comes into conflict with, or may affect the duty of, the certifier to act in the public interest.
+A conflict of interest exists if a reasonable person would conclude that a certifier has a private interest in the certification work, and the private interest comes into conflict with, or may affect the duty of, the certifier to act in the public interest.

 The legislation lists situations that are considered to be private interests, such as the certifier being the applicant for the development, being involved in its design, or (for private certification work) the certifier being a council employee in the area of the development.

 It is also a conflict of interest if the certifier is related to the person with the private interest.

 This is any type of relationship whether family, personal, employment or business.

 If a certifier has a conflict of interest, they mustn't:

 - issue any certificate (other than a compliance certificate under the EP&A Act, provided the certifier is not the ‘principal certifier’)

 - do any certification work prescribed by the regulations.

 Fair Trading may grant a certifier an exemption from a conflict of interest provision.
 In assessing an application for exemption, the overriding priority is ensuring the public interest is maintained.